-All The 'Predator' Movies Ranked: From 'Prey' To 'Requiem'
+All the 'Predator' Movies Ranked: From 'Prey' to 'Requiem'

 But I have a few minor notes.

 Mainly around the CGI.
 It will date horribly and, in some cases, already looks bad.
-Worse still, there seems to be CGI shots that would have been far more effective with practical effects.
+Worse still, there seem to be CGI shots that would have been far more effective with practical effects.

 Still, Prey is easily the best Predator movie in years.